prisma-collective/docs/docs/collaborators/communities of place/hubs.md

 The images below build up a picture of on of many ways to hold together the different parts of an [[action-learning journeys|action-learning journey]] from the perspective of the hubs.
 ![[event-model_-3.png]]

+The participant onboarding process starts *early*.
+A long facilitated onboarding process is required to align all the different stakeholders involved in an [[action-learning journeys|ALJ]].
+Before participant onboarding even begins, there's a short period where the hub team and core facilitation team (prisma) can align on the aims of the ALJ and the purpose of approaching organising a transformation-focussed event in this way.

 ![[event-model_-2.png]]